Oba-One/Linux-Server-Configuration/README.md

 in the "Client OAuth Settings" section, add `http://ec2-52-11-130-21.us-west-2.compute.amazonaws.com` and `http://52.11.130.21` to the "Valid OAuth redirect URIs" field.
 Then save these changes.

+- Facebook no longer allows http authentication, all domains must have https.

 ### Configure Apache 2